The psychology of perpetual motion machine seekers

 Yet in his own analysis, the inventor often builds upon certain fundamental principles of physics that he accepts as valid.
 He doesn't realize that his faulty conclusion, if true, would invalidate the very principles he used in his own logical analysis.

 Some inventors declare quite openly that the conservation of energy doesn't apply to their device.
 I ask them about some similar unworkable device; whether they can find any flaw in it.
 Without hesitation they dismiss that other device because it violates conservation of energy.
-Why then, does that same argument apply to their invention?
-Or, why does conservation of energy apply to the other device, but not to their own?
+Why then, doesn't that same argument apply to their invention?
+Why does conservation of energy apply to the other device, but not to their own?
 They cannot answer that, but it doesn't shake their confidence.
 One inventor answered by saying it was due to "environmental shift".
 When asked to define that precisely, he spouted some gobbledygook about "things behave differently in different enviroments".
 These inventors are good at making up principles of nature as required to support their fantasies.

 From what I've said, the reader may sense that what's going on here is not a search for answers, but a game of apologetics in support of an entrenched belief.
 This is not unlike the tactics used in religious apologetics.
 Any ploy is used to support an unshakable belief.
 Discrediting skeptics through clever pseudo-logic is an effective tactic for confusing and disorienting someone who is used to more rational discourse.
 Many a scientist has been "suckered into" such a losing game before realizing that the other person is playing by an entirely different set of rules, and considers all science, mathematics and logic to be irrelevant to the truth of his convictions.